The Smile Studios Dental Group Practice Policies

 - Comply with all environmental legislation and codes of practice

-The practice aims to minimise its consumption of other resources, including dental materials, gas, paper, tissues, paper towels and other consumables.
+The practice aims to minimize its consumption of other resources, including dental materials, gas, paper, tissues, paper towels and other consumables.

 The practice will encourage its staff members to use the appropriate internal and external recycling facilities provided for paper, cardboard, glass and plastics.